API-Troubles/Sprig-Maze-Game/README.md

 - You can try again!
 Hitting a laser (or getting caught in any other way) will take 30 seconds off the time limit, but you aren't completely screwed!

+## Movement keys
+- WASD = movement
+- L = start/restart game as directed by screen prompts
+- I = set the pins on the lockpick minigame

 ## Issues

 I tested this game as much as I could!
 And I certainly hope there are no bugs!
 But ~~if~~ **when** I'm wrong, create an issue and I'll notice eventually!